ignatiusmb/mauss.dev/workspace/content/routes/curated/digest-2020.11/+article.md

 ![!YouTube#d](cnplG_VLiKw "The 3 BIGGEST Lies About Good Posture (3 Myths Busted!)")

 The biggest lies about good posture, debunked by calisthenics experts!
-Everyone, especially those who spend most of your time sitting, whether that's in front of a computer, or in front of your TV, or really anything else that allows you to stay statically for a long time.
+Everyone, especially if you spend most of your time sitting, whether that's in front of a computer, or in front of your TV, or really anything else that allows you to stay statically for a long time.

 ***